FredyH/GWSockets/README.md

   *NOTE:* You can write messages to the socket before the connection has been established and the socket will wait before sending them until the connection has been established.
 However, it is best practice to only start sending in the onConnected() callback.
+To enable this, call `open(false)` to disable message clearing on connection.

 * You can close the websocket connection at any time using `close` OR `closeNow`